Trần Kim Phượng: Diplomatic career

+Exile

+On 2 April 1975, before the end of South Vietnam, Trần Kim Phượng said during an interview that "It is fatal to be allies of the U.S....
+This is a conclusion that people in the world would draw."

 After the Fall of Saigon on 30 April 1975, the South Vietnamese Embassy in the United States was closed on 21 May.

 After that Trần Kim Phượng lived in the United States until his death on 1 April 2004 in Potomac, Maryland.

 Family

 Trần Kim Phượng was married and had 2 children.